Regency at the Park

 Facility Inspections

-Unfortunately, this facility didn't receive glowing inspections in recent years.
-We gave it a grade of just D for our inspections rating.
-We take several aspects of a facility's inspection report into consideration in computing these inspection ratings.
-One critical factor is health deficiencies.
-We suggest you scrutinize the severity of those deficiencies.
-This nursing home was hit with 3 deficiencies by CMS.
-The only favorable thing we can say is that none of its deficiencies were in the categories that indicate that they caused a threat to patient safety or health.
+This facility earned slightly below average government inspections in recent years.
+We gave them a C in this area.
+We take several aspects of a facility's inspection report into consideration in determining our inspection grades.
+One of those factors is health deficiencies.
+You should keep in mind that the severity of deficiencies is arguably more meaningful than the quantity of deficiencies, as some of these end up being quite minor.
+This facility had 3 deficiencies on its inspection report, but fortunately none were in any of the categories labeled G through L. This tells you that inspectors didn't deem any of the deficiencies to present an imminent threat to patient health or safety.
 Finally, CMS cited this nursing home for possible abuse or neglect.
 Hopefully, its performance improves in the future, but until then we simply can't recommend this facility.

 Long-term Care Quality